NOSALRO/nosalro.github.io/docs/team.md

 ![Research Associate](https://upload.wikimedia.org/wikipedia/commons/b/bc/Unknown_person.jpg){: style="width:10%"}

-**Info:** We are seeking for a full time research associate to join the project.
+**We are seeking for a full time research associate to join the project.**

 ## Research Associate

 ![Research Associate](https://upload.wikimedia.org/wikipedia/commons/b/bc/Unknown_person.jpg){: style="width:10%"}

-**Info:** We are seeking for a part time research associate to join the project.
+**We are seeking for a part time research associate to join the project.**

 <!-- ## Konstantinos Tsinganos